RLoris/lib-ng-openaudio/ng-openaudio/projects/ng-openaudio/README.md

 # Demo

-Clone this [repo](https://github.com/RLoris/lib-ng-openaudio) and run `ng serve` for a full demo of openaudio.
+Try it out here: [DEMO](https://rloris.github.io/lib-ng-openaudio/) or clone this [repo](https://github.com/RLoris/lib-ng-openaudio) and run `ng serve` for a full demo of openaudio.
 Angular version 8.2.14.

 # Features